fukamachi/caveman/README.markdown

       (getf params :splat) ;=> ("path/to/file" "xml")
       )

+### Passing

+Normally, routes are matched in the order they are defined.
+Only the first route matched is invoked and rest of them just will be ignored.
+But, a route can punt processing to the next matching route using `next-route`.

+    @url GET "/guess/:who"
+    (defun guess-me (params)
+      (unless (string= (getf params :who) "Eitarow")
+        (next-route))
+      "You got me!")

+    @url GET "/guess/*"
+    (defun guess-anyone (params)
+      "You missed!")

 ### Return Value

 You can return following format as the result in actions.